wialy/matrix/README.md

 ## Development

-Install dependecies and run a webpack dev server.
+Install dependencies and run a webpack dev server.
 The output is opened in brower on `localhost:8080`

 ```console